aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sqlscriptsaveoptions/_index.md

 ```

-Gets and sets the operator type of sql.
+the operator type of sql.

 **Returns:**
 int